-In recent years, Venice has gone from having a few boutique hotels to having dozens, each with an answer to the status quo of dusty chandeliers and damask walls.
+In recent years, Venice has gone from having a few boutique hotels to having dozens, each with its own answer to the dusty status quo of chandeliers and damask walls.
 This selection will help you discover the best.

-Venice’s boutique hotels are a diverse bunch.
-Some draw inspiration from design movements such as Art Deco and contemporary minimalism, while others have taken the Venetian stereotype to the extreme, creating palatial suites and boudoirs drowning in silk and roses.
+The boutique hotels of Venice are a diverse bunch.
+Some draw inspiration from design movements such as art deco and contemporary minimalism, while others have taken the Venetian stereotype to the max, creating palatial suites and boudoirs drowning in silk and roses.
 Whatever your preference, you’ll find something to love with Culture Trip’s guide to the best boutique hotels in Venice.

-Based in Dorsoduro, away from the tourist centre but facing the magnificent Grand Canal, Hotel Palazzo Stern’s location serves the best of both worlds.
-Though all rooms feature statement fabric walls and lush carpets from Asia, not all rooms have a canal view – enquire when booking.
-Originally a 15th-century Moorish palace, it was reconstructed in the early 1900s by the Stern family, who utilised the original materials and added sculptures and mosaics to create a palatial, art lover’s dream.
-From the church-like lobby to the thoroughly modern rooftop jacuzzi, Hotel Palazzo Stern is the epitome of distinctive design.
+Based in Dorsoduro, away from the tourist centre but facing the magnificent Grand Canal, Hotel Palazzo Stern’s location offers the best of both worlds.
+Though all rooms feature statement fabric walls and lush carpets from Asia, not all rooms have a canal view, so do enquire when booking.
+Originally a 15th-century Moorish palace, the hotel was reconstructed in the early 1900s by the Stern family, who used the original materials and added sculptures and mosaics to create a palatial art lover’s dream.
+From the churchlike lobby to the thoroughly modern rooftop Jacuzzi, Hotel Palazzo Stern is the epitome of distinctive design.

 Welcome to the most romantic place to stay in Venice.
-This intimate boutique hotel has won a shower of awards for its dedication to detail – fresh roses delivered thrice weekly, heavy curtains that block out the outside world, drinks and snacks served on check-in.
-Each room has a theme – choose from the Moorish Room, the scarlet-and-gold Doge’s Room, or the spa-like Suite 336, with a jacuzzi at the foot of the bed.
+This intimate boutique hotel has won a shower of awards for its dedication to detail, such as fresh roses delivered thrice-weekly, heavy curtains that block out the outside world and drinks and snacks served on check-in.
+Each room has a theme – choose from the Moorish Room, the scarlet-and-gold Doge’s Room or the spa-like Suite 336, with a Jacuzzi at the foot of the bed.
 Breakfast is served until noon to accommodate those late lie-ins; you can have it served on the rooftop terrace or brought to your room.

 This refreshing boutique dispenses with silk walls and overstated opulence, offering a pared-back alternative to the typical glitzy Venetian palazzi.
-Hotel Corte di Gabriela’s 11 rooms vary between industrial chic and rustic charm; the largest, the Suite Deluxe, is a staggering 64 square metres (689 square feet) and features a kitchenette and coffee machine.
+Hotel Corte di Gabriela’s 11 rooms vary between industrial chic and rustic charm; the largest, the Suite Deluxe, is huge and features a kitchenette and coffee machine.
 The handmade pastries are a breakfast highlight; in the summer, guests are invited to drink their morning coffee in the charming courtyard.
 The hotel is keen to emphasise its environmental credentials, employing a high-tech condensation system to conserve water and energy-saving home automation throughout.
 Although children are not allowed in the hotel itself, they are welcome in the separate hotel apartments.

 Featuring five-star luxury in a boutique package, the rooms at the Sina Centurion Palace are a bold departure from the brocade-and-chandelier norm.
-The clean lines and chrome of the bespoke furniture contrast with period fireplaces and exposed beams, vestiges of the building’s previous life as the neo-Gothic home of the Genovese family.
-The chic, white-walled Antinoo’s Lounge and Restaurant overlooks the canal; reserve a canal-side table in advance to dine on its modern Venetian seafood dishes, sprinkled with edible flowers.
+The clean lines and chrome of the bespoke furniture contrast with period fireplaces and exposed beams, vestiges of the building’s previous life as the neogothic home of the Genovese family.
+The chic, white-walled Antinoo’s Lounge and Restaurant overlooks the canal; reserve a canal-side table in advance to dine on its modern Venetian seafood dishess.
 The hotel is located on the Dorsoduro Museum Mile, stretching from the Peggy Guggenheim Collection to the Gallerie dell’Accademia, which honours Venice’s most celebrated artists.

-Minimalists can breathe a sigh of relief – this self-styled “design hotel” in Dorsoduro hasn’t so much of a hint of brocade.
+Minimalists can breathe a sigh of relief – this design hotel in Dorsoduro hasn’t so much as a hint of brocade.
 Charming House DD724 shocked the stuffy Venetian hotel scene when it opened in 2003, and a recent refurbishment has only emphasised its radically modern looks.
-Rooms are decorated in black, white and grey, which are given warmth with rich scarlet and vermillion accents.
-There are only nine rooms shared between the DD724 and its DD694 annexe (the names refer to the postcodes).
-It serves a delicious breakfast buffet, which can be enjoyed in the cosy dining room or brought to your bedroom.
+Rooms are decorated in black, white and grey, and given warmth with rich scarlet and vermillion accents.
+There are only nine rooms shared between the DD724 and its DD694 annexe (the names refer to postcodes).
+There is a delicious breakfast buffet, which can be enjoyed in the cosy dining room or brought to your bedroom.

-Venice’s first design hotel, Ca’ Pisani was the original trailblazer, shaking up the traditional hotel scene back in 2000 with its bold Art Deco stylings.
+Venice’s first design hotel, Ca’ Pisani was the original trailblazer, disrupting the traditional hotel scene back in 2000 with its bold art deco stylings.
 No attention to detail has been spared; bamboo floors, geometric patterns and fabric from legendary Venetian textile house Bevilacqua create a sense of refined luxury.
 The similarly styled La Rivista restaurant serves Italian classics; during the summer, the rooftop terrace can be reserved for a romantic dinner.
-Unusual for a Venetian hotel, there are two ground-floor rooms available for guests with disabilities.
-Ca’ Pisani is also pet-friendly and offers a free ‘pet kit’, complete with a chewing bone, blanket and bowl for your furry companion.
+Unusually for a Venetian hotel, there are two ground-floor rooms available for guests with disabilities.
+Ca’ Pisani is also pet-friendly and offers a free pet kit, complete with a chewing bone, blanket and bowl for your furry companion.